worldhqinc/generator-whq/README.md

 #### ExtractTextPlugin

-This plugin extracts any styles from JavaScript files and puts them in a separate CSS file.
+This plugin extracts any styles from JavaScript files and puts them into a separate CSS file.

 #### PurifyCSSPlugin